-1. PHC programmes and staff are moved to SPHCB from SMoH and SMoLGA.

-- 2. It develops a costed service delivery investment plan. - 3.
-There is one FUNCTIONAL PHC per ward as per minimum service package for healthcare delivery outlined in the National Primary Health Care Development Agency (NPHCDA) guidelines for the revitalization of PHCs.
+- 1. PHC programmes and staff are moved to SPHCB from SMoH and SMoLGA; - 2.
+It develops and implement a health investment plan; - 3.
+Ensure one functional PHC per ward as per minimum service package for healthcare delivery outlined in the National Primary Health Care Development Agency (NPHCDA) guidelines for the revitalization of PHCs.